 Important Dates for the Chetwoit family

 This web page shows only a small excerpt of our Chetwoit research.
-Another 92 words (7 lines of text) covering the years 179 and 1797 are included under the topic Early Chetwoit History in all our PDF Extended History products and printed products wherever possible.
+Another 92 words (7 lines of text) covering the years 1650, 1720, 1720 and 1797 are included under the topic Early Chetwoit History in all our PDF Extended History products and printed products wherever possible.

 Chetwoit Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Chetwoit have been found, including Chetwode, Chetwood, Chetwoode, Chitwood, Chitwode and others.

 Early Notables of the Chetwoit family (pre 1700)

 Another 39 words (3 lines of text) are included under the topic Early Chetwoit Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Chetwoit family to Ireland

 Some of the Chetwoit family moved to Ireland, but this topic is not covered in this excerpt.

 Another 44 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Chetwoit family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Chetwoit, or a variant listed above: Marie Chittwood who settled in Boston Massachusetts in 1635; John Chitwood settled in Barbados in 1694; William Chitwood settled in Virginia in 1636.